 Are There Drugs That Don’t Cause Withdrawal?

 There are sources of information that imply that some drugs don’t result in withdrawal symptoms.
 For example, it is widely believed that there are no withdrawal symptoms involved with stopping hallucinogen abuse.
-However, as demonstrated in an article from Psychology Today, there has been evidence that some hallucinogens can cause withdrawal symptoms if they have been used for a long time.
+However, as demonstrated in an article from Psychology Today, there has been evidence that some hallucinogens can cause severe withdrawal symptoms if they have been used for a long time.

 Similarly, there are those who maintain that marijuana use does not result in withdrawal symptoms.
 However, multiple studies, including one from the Journal of Addiction Medicine, indicate that, in fact, long-term marijuana users experience withdrawal symptoms resembling those of other drugs.